sumit-tech8/Chatwave-app/README.md

 # Chatwave-app

-for backend npm run server.
+for backend: npm run server.

-for client npm start.
+for client: npm start.

 and in .env
 PORT = 8080
 DEV_MODE = development